 And when the inevitable happens and one does get sick, he makes sure to accompany the treatment with three clicks of Vita Charge to help keep their stomachs right.

-“Anytime I treat a sick show animal with a sulfa bolus or any antibiotic, I give it three clicks of paste.
+“Anytime I treat a sick show animal with a sulfa bolus or any antibiotic, I give it three clicks of Vita Charge.
 Those antibiotics are killing all the bugs in the stomach, both bad and good.
 I usually will give prebiotics when I’m treating the animal and then another round of prebiotics the next morning.
 It doesn’t cost any more.
 Even if it’s not helping them, it’s not hurting them,” Cates said.

-In addition to using the Vita Charge Paste during times of stress and recovery, Cates feeds Sure Champ® Cattle to his show cattle daily.
+In addition to using the Vita Charge during times of stress and recovery, Cates feeds Sure Champ® Cattle to his show cattle daily.
 Sure Champ Cattle is a vitamin and mineral supplement that also has the Amaferm advantage to help stimulate appetite and optimizes the health of your animals.

 You can’t always prevent illness, but with preventative measures like vitamins, minerals and a boost to your immune system, you can significantly decrease your chances of getting the nasty stomach bug.
 The same is true for your show livestock.